Vidya-1904/Bookstore/README.md

 A Spring Boot based online bookstore web application.

 ## Technologies Used
+- Java
-- Java Spring Boot
+- Spring Boot
 - Maven
+- HTML
-- HTML, CSS
+- CSS

 ## How to Run
 1. Clone the repository